UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

     Preparing data for :class:`~sentence_transformers.cross_encoder.evaluation.CrossEncoderRerankingEvaluator` can be difficult as you need negatives in addition to your query-positive data.

-    The :func:`~sentence_transformers.util.mine_hard_negatives` function has a convenient ``disqualify_positives`` parameter, which can be set to ``True`` to also mine for the positive texts.
-When supplied as ``documents`` (which have to be 1) ranked and 2) contain positives) to :class:`~sentence_transformers.cross_encoder.evaluation.CrossEncoderRerankingEvaluator`, the evaluator will not just evaluate the reranking performance of the CrossEncoder, but also the original rankings by the embedding model used for mining.
+    The :func:`~sentence_transformers.util.mine_hard_negatives` function has a convenient ``include_positives`` parameter, which can be set to ``True`` to also mine for the positive texts.
+When supplied as ``documents`` (which have to be 1. ranked and 2. contain positives) to :class:`~sentence_transformers.cross_encoder.evaluation.CrossEncoderRerankingEvaluator`, the evaluator will not just evaluate the reranking performance of the CrossEncoder, but also the original rankings by the embedding model used for mining.

     For example::